 PE in the Academy is underpinned by the value of encouraging students to be active in order to increase the chances of lifelong participation in sports and physical activity.

-During KS3 students have four hours of practical PE over two weeks.
+During year 7 and 8 students have 4 hours of practical PE over two weeks and year 9 have 2.
 During these lessons students participate in a range of sports and activities in order to develop not only their practical ability but also their knowledge and understanding of the bodily systems.

-Activities range from team sports such as rugby, football, netball and hockey to individual activities such as gymnastics, orienteering, badminton and trampolining to name a few.
+Activities range from team sports such as rugby, football, netball and hockey to individual activities such as table tennis, orienteering, badminton and trampolining to name a few.

 Some of our sports-related enrichment clubs on offer include: